visgl/loaders.gl/docs/upgrade-guide.md

 `@loaders.gl/gltf`:

 GLTFScenegraph is updated to provide modifying capabilities.
-Signatures of some methods have been changed to "named parameters".
+Signatures of some methods have been changed to use named parameters (rather than positional parameters).

+`@loaders.gl/basis`:

+- Module has been moved to `@loaders.gl/textures`.

 ## Upgrading to v2.3